princeton-nlp/HELMET/README.md

 ```
 Check out the script file for more details!

-The full results from our evaluation is [here](https://shorturl.at/u7fgY).
+The full results from our evaluation are [here](https://shorturl.at/u7fgY).

 ### Model-based evaluation